 This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the following liberation of Korea.

 Chuseok is one of the year’s most important traditional holidays.
 It is celebrated on the 15th day of the eighth lunar month.
-Chuseok is often referred to as Korean Thanksgiving Day.
-It’s a celebration of another successful harvest year.
-Family members come from all over the country for memorial rituals, called charye, at the graves of their ancestors.
+As Chuseok is a day set to celebrate a bountiful harvest, it is often referred to as Korean Thanksgiving Day.
+Family members gather from all over the country for memorial rituals, called charye, at the graves of their ancestors.

 National Foundation Day (October 3)